PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 By default, `vi` will be your default editor, if you want to change it, you can use `git config` and change the value of `core.editor` to your preferred editor.

-> :bulb: You can change your default editor for every program by setting the environment variable `EDITOR`
+> 💡 You can change your default editor for every program by setting the environment variable `EDITOR`

 If you wish to include the modifications you have made to all the files already tracked by git but do not wish to add untracked files you can simply use the `-a` option.
 Think about [signing off](https://developercertificate.org/) your commits when you contribute to public repos with `-s`.